 We believe that the tutorial, the larger Harmonized Arab Barometer files, two more experimental use cases to created an Arab Barometer / Afrobarometer and Arab Barometer / Eurobarometer joined, harmonized dataset will lead to enough conclusions, and hopefully datasets that have their own scientific value.

-Because Daniel’s has a validation deadline with the TU Delft Validation Lab (see disclosures below), provided his team gets there, is around 15 November 15, we would like to have finalize the Technical Reports by early November.
+Because Daniel’s validation deadline with the TU Delft Validation Lab (see disclosures below), provided his team gets there, is around 15 November 2020, we would like to finalize the Technical Reports by early November.

 Annex